Gens81/brave-new-world/BNW-post-2.1-modifications-main/Upcoming.md

 - List equips in the equip screen by descending price (unique items - marked by 1 GP selling value - are always on top)
 - Import Alphabetical Lore by Silent Enigma: useless for english version but useful for translations or future lores edits
 - Disintegration animation for enemies that get petrified
+- Align hand cursor to text where needed

 ### Events
 - When Lockes leaves the party in Returners Hideout